front-commerce/developers.front-commerce.com/source/docs/advanced/features/maintenance-mode.md

 So if your store base url is `/en` the URL would be `http(s)://www.example.com/en/maintenance-mode`.

 As noted above the `duration` is optional.
 If used it will reset the maintenance mode after the duration has passed.
-Use this if you have a rough idea of how much time the maintenance task would take.
-This would be to avert an issue where the user forgets to bring the site back on after the maintenance mode is done of if an automated CI that puts a site in maintenance would exit before putting the site back on.
+Use this if you have a rough idea of how much time the maintenance task would take or to prevent a user or automated process to forget to deactivate the maintenance mode.

 ### Deactivating the maintenance mode